 He is the author of seven books.
 His latest, Empire of Deception, tells the stranger-than-fiction story of master swindler Leo Koretz, who hoodwinked the elite of 1920s Chicago before escaping to a new life of luxury and excess in Nova Scotia.
-Dean's previous books won the Evelyn Richardson and City of Dartmouth awards for non-fiction, and he was runner up for the National Business Book Award and the Crime Writers of Canada Arthur Ellis Award.
+It won the Crime Writers of Canada Arthur Ellis Award, was named the Chicago Writers Association Book of the Year and was a finalist for the Hilary Weston Writers' Trust Prize for Nonfiction.
+His previous books won the Evelyn Richardson and City of Dartmouth awards for nonfiction, and he was runner up for the National Business Book Award.

-His articles and commentaries have appeared in The Globe and Mail, Toronto Star, National Post and Winnipeg Free Press.
-He also has written for numerous magazines, including Canada's History, Canadian Business, Canadian Lawyer, Saltscapes and the Literary Review of Canada, and has been published in the Chicago Tribune, The Irish Times and the Belfast Telegraph.
+Dean writes a monthy column on true crime for Ellery Queen Mystery Magazine and is a contributing reviewer to the Chicago Review of Books.
+His articles, commentaries and reviews have appeared in The Globe and Mail, Toronto Star, National Post and Winnipeg Free Press.
+He also has written for numerous magazines, including Canada's History, Canadian Lawyer and the Literary Review of Canada, and has been published in the Chicago Tribune, The Scotsman, The Irish Times and the Belfast Telegraph.

 A reporter, editor and columnist during a 20-year career at The Chronicle Herald, Dean is a three-time winner of the Atlantic Journalism Award and a finalist for the National Newspaper and National Magazine awards.Publications